navigatorframework/navigator/README.md

 # Navigator
-A highly opinionated telegram bot framework, mainly based on Telegram.Bot
+A highly opinionated telegram bot framework, mainly based on [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot).

 This is the repository of the metapackage for Navigator framework which includes:

 - [Navigator.Core](https://github.com/navigatorframework/navigator.core): actual core of Navigator.
-- [Navigator.Extensions.Store](https://github.com/navigatorframework/navigator.extensions.store): Support for storing and mananing chats and users with EF Core and Navigator.
+- [Navigator.Extensions.Store](https://github.com/navigatorframework/navigator.extensions.store): Support for storage and management of chats and users with EF Core and Navigator.
-- [Navigator.Extensions.Actions](https://github.com/navigatorframework/navigator.extensions.actions): Default abstract actions to to make easy to develop new funcionalities for a bot.
+- [Navigator.Extensions.Actions](https://github.com/navigatorframework/navigator.extensions.actions): Default abstract actions to to make easy to develop new funcionalities for your bot.

+# Requirements
+- ASP.NET Core 2.2 or higher
+- MediatR

 # Examples
 Some examples can be found in the [samples](https://github.com/navigatorframework/samples) repository.